licky-licky/toji-no-miko-translations/docs/md/docs/Rumored_Urban_Legend_Watching.md

 **Tsugumi:** What was this urban legend about?
 **Ruiko:** I heard that, even though aradama look like scary monsters, there's an aradama that's small and cute too...\!
 **Ruiko:** Though, the toji who told me about it hadn't actually seen it herself.
-**Ruiko:** But still, don't you just want to get to the bottom of this\!?
+**Ruiko:** But still, don't you just want to get to the bottom of this\!\?
 Is it some kind of mutant?
 Was it made by some mad scientist's experiment ...My imagination's running wild here\!
 **Kazari:** That's a bad habit of yours, Saten-san.
 **Tsugumi:** Hmm hmm.
 You're right, that is fascinating.
 I'd like to know the truth behind it-.
 **Mai:** Umm, isn't that...